 He is a graduate of New York’s High School of Art & Design and received a BFA from the School of Visual Arts where he also taught Media Communications including “Culture Jamming and Media Activism,” a course of his creation.
 He’s the creator of satirical consumer products and the publisher and editor of The Art of the Prank blog.
 He now lectures internationally on divergent approaches to addressing social issues through art.
 A master storyteller, he inspires in his audiences original and inventive insights while sharing the tools and techniques that foster independent thinking, media literacy, and creative activism.
 Like the Wizard of Oz, he reveals the man behind the curtain, showing, in a visceral way, the influence mass media has on society.

-Art of the Prank, the award winning feature documentary film about his work, produced and directed by Andrea Marini, is now available on Blu-ray (with extras), DVD, for streaming and for public screenings.
+Art of the Prank, the award winning feature documentary film about his work, produced and directed by Andrea Marini, is available for streaming, for public screenings, and on Blu-ray (with extras), and DVD.